 - Sun protection

-Each of these four categories contains different lens choices for our patients to make, and The Eye Doctors can provide expert advice on what will work best for you.
+Each of these four categories contains different lens choices for our patients to make, and True Eye Experts can provide expert advice on what will work best for you.

 Single Vision: Single vision lenses provide clear vision for a specific distance, reading, or computer use.
 It is the most common type of lens and usually people’s first pair of prescription glasses.